mattfenwick/Beagle/docs/tutorials/parsing2.md

       throw new ParseError("unexpected tokenizer error:  no tokens match string", string);
     }

-That's called in a loop that basically says to "keep giving me tokens until you find the end of the string".

-`nextToken` works by successively trying to match the string to each type of token; when one succeeds, it splits a chunk of the string off into the token, and returns the Token along with the rest of the string that wasn't consumed.
-Just in case none of the token types match (which won't happen in theory but will in practice!), `nextToken` throws up its hands in despair and makes a helpful error message.
+Basically, `nextToken` just tries to match the beginning of the string to each of the different token definitions in succession, and returns the match and the rest of the string when it finds one that works.

 ### Stage 2: get rid of unwanted tokens ###

-We don't need the comments or the whitespace for parsing -- although they would be useful to a tool that generates web-based documentation from a source code file, for instance.
-But since we just want to run the code, we can throw them away.

-this is the code that does that:
+Getting rid of whitespace and comment tokens is easy, especially since Javascript arrays have a `filter :: [a] -> (a -> Boolean) -> [a]` method:

     function stripTokens(tokens) {
       function isNotCommentNorWS(token) {